-able 3: Regulatory Permissions.
-Greater Wellington Regional Council Consent Number Type of Consent Activity Authorised by Consent WGN1800065[35008] Refer Appendix 3 Water Permit To take and use groundwater for the purpose of dewatering excavations, dust suppression and other purposes related to the construction of the Omaroro Reservoir.
+Greater Wellington Regi Consent Number Type of Consent Activity Authorised by Consent WGN1800065[35008] Refer Appendix 3 Water Permit To take and use groundwater for the purpose of dewatering excavations, dust suppression and other purposes related to the construction of the Omaroro Reservoir.
 WGN1800065[35009] Refer Appendix 3 Discharge Permit To discharge stormwater from areas of bulk earthworks and dewatered groundwater both treated with chemical flocculants, to land, the stormwater network or directly to water related to the construction of the Omaroro Reservoir.
-WGN1800065[35010] Refer Appendix 3 Land Use Consent To undertake earthworks of an area of more than 3000m2, including to excavate land that may intercept groundwater(bore), required to construct the Omaroro Reservoir.
-Wellington City Council Consent Number SR447741 Refer Appendix 4 Type of Consent Land Use Consent Activity Authorised by Consent To undertake construction works which will breach the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health 2011 (NESCS).
+WGN1800065[35010] Refer Appendix 3 Land Use Consent To undertake earthworks of an area of more than 3000m 2 , including to excavate land that may intercept groundwater(bore), required to construct the Omaroro Reservoir.
+WGN200317 [36864] Appendix 26 Land use consent - streamworks To extend a stormwater pipe by 3m and install a new stormwater inlet and rock riprap, including the associated temporary diversion of water and permanent partial reclamation of the stream bed, within an unnamed tributary of the Waitangi Stream.
+Wellington City Council Consent Number Type of Consent Activity Authorised by Consent SR447741 Refer Appendix 4 Land Use Consent To undertake construction works which will breach the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health 2011 (NESCS).
 Works will be undertaken for the purpose of the construction of the Omaroro Reservoir.
 Operative WCC Designation 135 Refer Appendix 5 Designation Construction, operation and maintenance of a water supply reservoir.

-1 Town Belt Act 2016 To comply with the conditions set out in

-Refer Appendix 6 Licence the licence agreement and the Town

-, , , , , , , , , , , , , , , , , , , Belt Act and the Town Belt Management

-Plan, while undertaking pre, post and all

-construction activity within the licence

-area (granted by different authorise) and

-noting its significance as an ecological

-reserve and recreational enjoyment for

-the public.
-The intention is that

-Wellington Water will return the licence

-area to Wellington City Council to

-manage with no outstanding work to

-complete and no increase in

-maintenance levels of service (unless

-approved by the WCC Manager Open

-Space and Recreation Planning and the

-cost of this has been added to

-operational budgets).
-All areas

-disturbed by the project will be

-reinstated to function as intended as

-Wellington Town Belt reserves.
+1 Refer Appendix 6 Town Belt Act 2016 Licence To comply with the conditions set out in the licence agreement and the Town Belt Act and the Town Belt Management Plan, while undertaking pre, post and all construction activity within the licence area (granted by different authorise) and noting its significance as an ecological reserve and recreational enjoyment for the public.
+The intention is that Wellington Water will return the licence area to Wellington City Council to manage with no outstanding work to complete and no increase in maintenance levels of service (unless approved by the WCC Manager Open Space and Recreation Planning and the cost of this has been added to operational budgets).
+All areas disturbed by the project will be reinstated to function as budgets).
+All areas disturbed by the project will be reinstated to function as intended as Wellington Town Belt reserves.

-3.1 Reference Guide to Management Plans and Sections dealing with GWRC Consent Conditions
+3.1.
+Reference Guide to Management Plans and Sections dealing with GWRC Consent Conditions